chung-leong/zigar/zigar-compiler/README.md

 * `wasmLoader` - A function that returns JavaScript code for loading WASM binary (default: undefined)

+`return value` - `{ code, exports, structures }`

 `wasmLoader` is required when `embedWASM` is `false`.
 It's fed two arguments: `path`--the path of the Zig file in question, and `dv`, a [DataView](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DataView) object holding the WASM binary.

+The object returned by `transpile()` contains the bootstrap code, a list of exported symbols, and a list of objects describing data structures defined in Zig.

 ## Compilation process